olegabu/fabric-starter/test/testsuite.md

 ## Prerequisites

-The most steps of the included scenarios require the orderer and two organizations, which have been deployed locally or on two remote machines.However for some test in the Suite the configuration of the Network may differ.
+Most of the steps in included scenarios require the orderer and two organizations, which have been deployed locally or on two remote machines.
+However, for some tests in the Suite the configuration of the Network may be different.

-The Network can be deployed by means of standard Fabric Starter deployment scripts or using the provided 'create-test-network.sh' script in the first scenario folder.
+The Network can be deployed using standard Fabric Starter deployment scripts or using the provided 'create-test-network.sh' script located in the first scenario folder.
 The script creates the Network with one orderer and two organizations.
 Actually, any custom Network can be tested.

 You should have at hand some basic information on your deployment before running tests, e.g. organization names, domain or docker-machine names.

 ## Quick start.
 Run scenarios

-* Change working directory to the Fabric starter test directory:
+* Change working directory to the Fabric starter 'test' directory:

 ```bash
 cd ./test